-The Office of Vice President for Research has compiled a directory of all research centers and institutes on the Indiana University campuses.
-It can be found at www.research.iu.edu.
-Indiana University centers, institutes, and museums provide special environments for research, scholarly activities, and teaching.
-Most of the centers that report to OVPR bridge the boundaries of traditional academic departments.
+The Office of the Vice Provost for Research oversees a number of research centers and institutes.
+For a complete listing go to: (http://research.iu.edu/centers/index.html).

+Indiana University centers, institutes, and museums provide special environments for research, scholarly and creative activities, and teaching.
+Many of the centers and institutes bridge the boundaries of traditional academic departments.
+Indeed, it is the ability to connect the previously disparate, to cross-fertilize separate fields, and to amalgamate ideas and approaches into new and effective combinations, that underlies many of the achievements and great productivity of these units.

-The university values tradition while it invites and stimulates the excitement of change.
-The existence of academic departments helps to maintain the continuity of traditional intellectual disciplines.
-Multidisciplinary institutes and centers, on the other hand, can be formed quickly to pursue a novel avenue of inquiry or attack problems with different combinations of research tools.
-In this sense, institutes can be an efficient mechanism to reconstitute intellectual organization without compromising existing academic foundations.
+The university values the maintenance of tradition while it invites and stimulates the excitement of change.
+In many ways the existence of academic departments helps to maintain the continuity of traditional intellectual disciplines.
+Institutes and centers, on the other hand, can be formed as needed to pursue a novel avenue of inquiry, or to attack problems with different combinations of research tools.
+In this sense, research centers and institutes can be an efficient way to reconstitute intellectual organization without undoing existing academic foundations.

-The capabilities of diverse but specialized groups often enable researchers to secure external funds that might otherwise not be available to an individual through specific departments and/or schools.
-Several institutes have achieved national prominence, bringing recognition and attracting top scholars to the university.
-They also make it possible to offer many special courses and other valuable projects that benefit the public.
+The capabilities of diverse but specialized groups often enable researchers to secure external funds that otherwise might not be available to an individual through specific departments and/or schools.
+Several of the research centers and institutes have achieved national prominence that provides recognition as well as attracts top scholars to the university.
+They also make it possible to offer many special courses, and to provide space for a diversity of educational endeavors that benefit the entire university.
+OVPR also maintains a directory of all research centers and institutes at Indiana University.